MySQL / PostgreSQL Migration Tool

 Clicking the Actions icon next to the TARGET database table opens the Database Actions Dialog.
 The NULL equal checkbox next to the email field allows MapForce to treat NULL values in the source and target as equal for data mapping purposes, even though they are not considered equal by database rules.

 Altova MapForce Server includes the built-in data transformation engine developed for MapForce and is greatly enhanced to operate in server environments.
 MapForce Server performs data transformations for PostgreSQL to MySQL or any combination of XML, database, EDI, XBRL, flat file, Excel, JSON, and/or Web service using preprocessed and optimized data mappings stored in execution files based on data mappings defined in MapForce.
-MapForce Server takes data transformation to the next level with server capabilities including parallel processing and multi-threading, bulk SQL merge, cross-platform support, and more.
+MapForce Server takes data transformation to the next level with server capabilities including parallel processing and multi-threading, bulk SQL insert, cross-platform support, and more.

 Preprocessing enables faster performance and reduced memory footprint for most data mappings.
 MapForce Server operates under the management of FlowForce Server, in a standalone configuration executed from a command line, or programmatically via an API.